isb-cgc/readthedocs/docs/source/sections/BigQuery.rst

 * Find BigQuery on the Google Cloud Platform
 * Get started using BigQuery
-* Link ISB-CGC open-access BigQuery tables to your Google Cloud Project files of interest
+* Link ISB-CGC open-access BigQuery tables to your Google Cloud Project
-* How to use PySam to slice BAM files
-* How to save slices in your bucket and retrieve them
-* Brief example of working with reads

 .. toctree::